haydensprinkle/100DaysOfCode/README.md

 Day 3 (01/03/2021)

     -Created a repository for projects from my Web Dev Bootcamp course on Udemy -Finished and pushed a race registration page for practice with forms

+Day 4 (01/04/2021)

+    -Learned about the different color systems used by CSS -Did research on the differences between various CSS frameworks including Bootstrap and Tailwind, also diving into the paradigms of object-oriented CSS and utility-first CSS
+    -Practiced flexbox positioning with Flexbox Froggy
+    -Contacted an open-source project (if-me.org) about joining as a contributor